Doug Collins (basketball): National team career

 Collins represented the United States at the 1972 Summer Olympics in Munich, West Germany.
 Those basketball games are remembered mainly for the controversial gold medal basketball game between the United States and the Soviet Union, in which Collins played a key part.
-He made the two go-ahead free throws that should had won the game.
-But the final three seconds of the game after the free throws were replayed twice for unclear reasons, which let USSR to make the decisive shot.
-The game-altering event let to the US team boycotting the medal ceremony altogether and mutually deciding to never accept their medals.
+Despite being fouled hard by a Soviet player, he made the two go-ahead free throws that should had won the game.
+But the final three seconds of the game after the free throws were replayed three times for unclear reasons, which let USSR to make the decisive shot.
+The game-altering event led to the US team boycotting the medal ceremony altogether and mutually deciding to never accept their medals.

 In 2008, he was part of NBC Sports' TV coverage of basketball at the 2008 Summer Olympics in Beijing, which notably saw his son, Chris serve as the court coach and scout for the 2008 "Redeem Team".
 When the American team won, he was invited to join the team on the Gold Medal ceremony.
 He was part of the cast for Netflix's The Redeem Team in 2022.

 Broadcasting career

 Collins started doing work for CBS in the mid-1980s, calling mostly playoff games.
 He also was the lead color analyst for the local broadcasts of the 76ers' games during the 1985–86 season.
 In-between his various coaching stints he has done broadcasting work for CBS, NBC, TNT, TBS, and ABC/ESPN.
 He also called games for the New York Knicks during the 2003–04 season on MSG Network on a part-time basis, paired with Marv Albert.

 After being fired by the Wizards, Collins returned to announcing games for TNT.
 In addition, he served as an analyst for NBC Sports' TV coverage of basketball at the 2008 Summer Olympics in Beijing.
 He also was a basketball analyst for NBC during the 2012 Summer Olympics in London.

 During this time, Collins's name surfaced several times regarding head coaching vacancies.
 In 2005, he was a candidate for the Milwaukee Bucks job but was passed over for Terry Stotts.
 Collins was approached by the team again in 2008 to serve as their GM and coach but turned them down again.
 In May 2008, Collins was in negotiations to coach the Chicago Bulls, nearly 20 years after he was fired from the team.
 However, Collins withdrew his name when he and owner Jerry Reinsdorf "agreed it wasn't the best to keep going this way," in light of their close personal friendship.

+In 2026, Collins set to reunite with Bob Costas for NBA on NBC alongside with Mike Fratello and Jim Gray for the coverage of Philadelphia 76ers to face San Antonio Spurs on March 3.